Systems with large flexible server pools: Instability of "natural" load balancing: Model

-The algorithm consists of two parts: routing and scheduling. ``Routing'' determines where an arriving customer goes if it sees available servers of several different types. ``Scheduling'' determines which waiting customer a server picks if it sees customers of several different types waiting in queue.

-{\bf Routing:} If an arriving customer of type $i$ sees any unoccupied servers in server classes in $\CS(i)$, it will pick a server in the least loaded server pool, i.e. $j \in \arg \min_{j\in \CS(i)} \Xi^r_j(t)$.
+\textit{Routing}: If an arriving customer of type $i$ sees any unoccupied servers in server classes in $\CS(i)$, it will pick a server in the least loaded server pool, that is, $j \in\arg\min_{j\in\CS(i)} \Xi ^r_j(t)$.
+(Ties are broken in an arbitrary Markovian manner.) \textit{Scheduling}: If a server of type $j$, upon completing a service, sees a customer of a class in $\CC(j)$ in queue, it will pick the customer from the longest queue, that is, $i \in\arg\max_{j\in\CC (j)} Q^r_i$.
 (Ties are broken in an arbitrary Markovian manner.)

-{\bf Scheduling:} If a server of type $j$, upon completing a service, sees a customer of a class in $\CC(j)$ in queue, it will pick the customer from the longest queue, i.e. $i \in \arg \max_{j\in \CC(j)} Q^r_i$.
-(Ties are broken in an arbitrary Markovian manner.)

-By \cite[Remark 2.3]{Gurvich_Whitt}, the LQFS-LB algorithm described here is a special case of the algorithm proposed by Gurvich and Whitt, with constant probabilities $p_i = \frac1I$ (queues ``should'' be equal), $v_j = \frac{\beta_j}{\sum \beta_j}$ (the proportion of idle servers ``should'' be the same in all server pools).
+By~\cite{GurvichWhitt}, Remark 2.3, the LQFS-LB algorithm described here is a special case of the algorithm proposed by Gurvich and Whitt, with constant probabilities $p_i = \frac1I$ (queues ``should'' be equal), $v_j = \frac{\beta_j}{\sum\beta_j}$ (the proportion of idle servers ``should'' be the same in all server pools).